bwlewis/1000_genomes_examples/README.md

 network analysis problems let them run better on a laptop than on a 128 CPU core cluster using a few common "big data" computing frameworks.

-We present a few simple but useful examples using the 1000 genomes data in the spirit of Isard, McSherry and Murray.
-Our examples are often used to showcase big data analysis frameworks.
-We show how they can sometimes be easily and efficiently solved on a decent laptop.
+This note presents a few simple but useful examples using the 1000 genomes data in the spirit of Isard, McSherry and Murray.
+The examples are often used to showcase big data analysis frameworks.
+This note shows how they can sometimes be easily and efficiently solved on a decent laptop.

 ## Variant data

-Our examples use "variant call format" (VCF) files following an NCBI-specific format available from links shown in the code snippets below.
+The examples use "variant call format" (VCF) files following an NCBI-specific format available from links shown in the code snippets below.
 Loosely, "variants" are places on the genome that vary from a reference genome in a cataloged way.
 Variants include single-nucleotide polymorphisms (a.k.a.
 SNPs,